 The idea for this trip had come about in around 2003.
-Sometimes good ideas take a while to fulfill.
+Whilst twelve years ight seem like a long time to get it done, sometimes good ideas take a while to fulfill.
 Luckily technology has come a long way and 29+ touring bikes have created a host of touring possibilities that were otherwise extremely hard work.

 This post covers more on the gear i used, what worked and what didn’t.
 For a full trip report check out Cyclingwild.

 The Surly ECR performed flawlessly over rough terrain of Central Australia.
-The Parts selection was mainly picked from a ‘what’s in the shed’ approach.
-Most parts had been previously tried and tested.
+The parts selection was mainly picked from a ‘what’s in the shed’ approach.
+I already had a wheelset, most parts had been previously tried and tested so only the 29+ knard tyres were required.
 Here’s the parts list with some notes about each:

 Frame and fork :Surly ECR 20″.
 Tough and reliable, you can mount almost anything you want onto this frame.
-Fork mounted water bottle holders, frame bags front and rear racks.
+Fork mounted water bottle holders, frame bags, front and rear racks.
 Salsa anything cages.
+The list goes on.

 Handle bars: Jones loop bar 710mm : Jeff Jones has been working on these strange looking handlebars for over a decade now,, for off road touring he may have just nailed it!
 This is the first long tour I have done where I hand numbness was not an issue.